n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 unordered page tables of a given size class (`SmallPageTable(uint sizeClass)`).
 Each page table contains a page and set of usage and mark bits.

-The smallest size memory granularity is `wordSize` being 64 on a 64-bit system.
+The smallest byte size memory granularity is `wordSize` being 64 on a 64-bit system.

 All pages are built up of an array of slots (`SmallSlots`).
 The minimum common word length of all pages is defined by `minimumPageWordCount` with is computed